robertknight/mnist-from-scratch/README.md

 Minimal effort has been put into parameter tuning.
 I wanted to find out how what the "out of the box" performance was like for each algorithm.

-The training/test data is the standard MNIST dataset from http://yann.lecun.com/exdb/mnist/
+The training/test datasets are the [classic MNIST dataset](http://yann.lecun.com/exdb/mnist/) and the more recent, and harder, [fashion MNIST](https://github.com/zalandoresearch/fashion-mnist).

 There is also a reference implementation using [Keras](https://keras.io) as a sanity check.